 Upon Mike’s college graduation, he returned to Grandview and the printing business.
 In 1963, Ed and Alice Neal, James and Helen Settle and Mike and Connie Neal joined forces and formed Neal/Settle Printing, Incorporated and moved to 716 Main Street in Grandview.
 Ed and Alice retired in the early 1970’s.
 The building was expanded in 1976 making room for the installation of a 29" Miehle offset press.

 In 1983 the third generation of the Neal family joined the business when Rex, Mike and Connie’s son, worked summers while attending Central Missouri State University where he majored in Graphic Arts.
 Upon graduation Rex joined Neal/Settle full time, 1st working in the bindery and making deliveries, later making plates and operating the press and cutter.
 Soon after, the Macintosh was introduced and drastically changed the print industry.
-Rex jumped on this new technology and lead the company into the computer era.
+Rex jumped on this new technology and led the company into the computer era.
 When the Settles retired in 1987, the Neals became full owners of the business.

-In 1994, Neal/Settle constructed a new 6500 sq. ft. facility on Norby Road in Grandview.
+In 1994, Neal/Settle constructed a 6500 sq. ft. facility on Norby Road in Grandview.
 A 25" Heidelberg 2 color press was purchased in 1995, once again increasing the capabilities.
 An expansion in 1999 increased the size of the plant to nearly 10,000 sq. ft.
 In 2000, a Heidelberg 5 color press was added.
 The business continued to grow during the 2000's bringing the addition of computer to plate system, digital printing and large format printing.

 In 2014, Mike and Connie retired from the business they created and Rex became President and owner.
 A 2nd 5000 sq. ft building directly across the street from the existing plant was acquired in 2016.
 A 28" Komori 6 color press was installed in 2019.